jcseals/jcseals.github.io/_posts/2021-11-13-htb-seal-walkthrough.md

         var: b00m.stdout
 ```

 This should do it.
 We could take it a step further and get a shell as root, but I decided to get the flag and move on this time.
 This playbook is pretty straight forward.
-It will simple cat the root flag.
+It will simply cat the root flag.
 Ansible syntax has us register the task / command, and we can use that with the debug flag to view the stdout of that command which will be the result of the cat command, our root flag.

 Let's run the playbook and see how it looks:
 ```text